In this article

 - A domain name is a digital website address.

 It’s always a good idea to have the domain name match the business name — if for no other reason than it cuts down on confusion.
-But it doesn’t need to be the same in order to have your own website.
+However, the domain doesn't have to match the business name exactly if you don’t want to and can be an unrelated variation.
+Learn how to register a company name in Australia to ensure a seamless process.

 A business might have a web address that is different from its business name because: